instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

 * **Amenities**: Unlimited Wi-Fi, shared lounge and dining areas, shared kitchens, shared or private bathrooms, and on-site support.
 * **Cost Efficiency**: Because several students share both the rent and the utilities, the cost per student is quite competitive.
 * **Community Feel**: Their shared living design encourages social interaction while preserving enough private space for study.
-* **Why Choose Journal**: Great for those who want a shared, more “flat-share” style co-living with reliable management, but without the higher price tag of luxury PBSA.
+* **Why Choose Journal**: Great for those who want a shared, more “flat share” style co-living with reliable management, but without the higher price tag of luxury PBSA.

 ---

-### 5.5 **Stucco Cooperative Housing**
+###  **Stucco Cooperative Housing**

 **Stucco Co-operative** is a very different but highly interesting model: student-run, co-operative housing.

 * **Location**: [Sydney](https://instadwell.com/search?lat=-33.8727409&lng=151.2057136&location=Sydney%20NSW,%20Australia&city=Sydney&country=Australia) (Newtown)
 * **Structure**: As a co-operative, members share responsibilities (building maintenance, meetings, decisions).
-This is democratic living — residents have a say in how the house is run.
+This is democratic living, residents have a say in how the house is run.
 * **Cost**: Because of the cooperative model, rent tends to be much more affordable than commercial PBSA.
 * **Community**: It fosters a close-knit community.
 There’s a strong ethos of collaboration, sustainability, and shared governance.
 * **Membership Requirements**: You may be asked to contribute labor (meetings or chores) as part of the co-op model.